'The past is never dead...'

 By that time the world of the independent author was changing and attending a self publishing conference organised by The Writers' & Artists' Yearbook reassured me that going it alone would not preclude me from obtaining an agent and mainstream publishing deal at a later date.
 At the same conference I came across Matador and as well as being selective about the books they take they struck me as a very professional and experienced organisation.

 My third novel, Another You was published in late 2016 by Endeavour Presss and in 2017 I moved to Cornwall with the intention of having a great time – and focusing more on my writing.
-When Endeavour Press went into liquidation Another You disappeared from the shelves. but I have now signed a two book deal with Sapere Books and the first will be its re-issue in 2019 to tie in with the 75th anniversary of D-Day.
+When Endeavour Press went into liquidation Another You disappeared from the shelves. but Sapere Books has acquired three novels from me and the first was be its re-issue in 2019 to tie in with the 75th anniversary of D-Day.

 Website designed by Aimee Bell on behalf of Matador